gwastro/pycbc/docs/tmpltbank.rst

 stochastic algorithm and the TaylorF2 (or TaylorR2F4) metric to create a bank of templates.

+lalapps_cbc_sbank is an aligned-spin bank generator that uses a stochastic algorithm to create a bank of templates.
+It can use a metric to approximate distances (currently available metrics: TaylorF2 single spin approximation).
+It can also compute banks using direct matches between waveforms instead of a metric.
+In theory this could also be used to generate precessing banks (and of course non-spin banks), although computational cost of precessing banks may be way too much to make this practical.

+Comparisons, advantages and disadvantages of the two codes are discussed below.

-This code does not require the processing power of the geometric lattice algorithm and does not produce a dag.
+When using a metric these codes do not require the processing power of the geometric lattice algorithm and does no produce a dag.
 Run the command, wait, get bank.
+When using the direct match method in sbank computational cost is much higher.
+For this purpose a dag generator is also supplied to parallelize generation.

 ------------------
 Background